CodeYourFuture/syllabus/docs/contributing/example/lesson-template.md

 ## Learning Objectives

-By the end of this lesson a student will be able to
+By the end of this lesson a trainee will be able to

 - Do X
 - Describe Y